maitag/input2action/README.md

 input2Action.enable();
 ```

-Please look into the samples-folder to see all more options for different usecases.
+Please look into the samples-folder to see all options for different usecases.

 ## TODO